Apartment Zero: Historical and political context

 The setting of the film ties its characters to the political situation in Argentina in the early 1980s.
-The main events transpire shortly after the end of Argentina's last civil-military dictatorship (1976-1983); the regime (self-titled as National Reorganization Process) imposed a political climate of state-sponsored terrorism, and the period was marred by widespread human rights violations.
+The main events transpire shortly after the end of Argentina's last civil-military dictatorship (1976–1983); the regime (self-titled as National Reorganization Process) imposed a political climate of state-sponsored terrorism, and the period was marred by widespread human rights violations.
 The state-sponsored terrorism of the military Junta created a climate of violence whose victims were in the thousands and included left-wing activists and militants, intellectuals and artists, trade unionists, High School and College/University students and journalists, as well as Marxists, Peronist guerrillas or alleged sympathizers of both.

 Although in the period there was leftist violence involved, mostly by the Montoneros guerrilla, most of the victims were unarmed non-combatants, and the guerrillas were exterminated by 1979, while the dictatorship carried out its crimes until the exit from power.
 After the defeat in the Falklands War, the Junta called for elections in 1983.
 The National Commission on the Disappearance of Persons originally estimated that around 13,000 individuals were disappeared.
 Present estimates for the number of people who were killed or disappeared range from 9,089 to over 30,000; The military themselves reported killing 22,000 people in a 1978 communication to Chilean Intelligence, and the Mothers and Grandmothers of the Plaza de Mayo, which are the most important Human-Rights Organisations in Argentina, have always jointly maintained that the number of disappeared is unequivocally 30,000.
 Since 1983 Argentina has maintained democracy as its ruling system.

 Reception

 Reviews

-Apartment Zero received a 75% rating on Rotten Tomatoes from a sample of 32 reviews.

 Critics were sharply divided on the film.
 Many of the reviews were negative, although the performances of Bochner and particularly Firth were widely praised.

 Vincent Canby of The New York Times called the film "hilariously awful", and stated, "A good deal of money has been spent on this nonsense, which was shot in Buenos Aires in English.
 It pretends to be a psychological-political melodrama but plays like the work of a dilettante; that is, the work of someone who wants to make movies, has the means to make them, but doesn't, as yet, know what he wants to make them about."
 Writing for the Chicago Tribune, Dave Kehr called the film "A definite oddity, though not an entirely compelling one ... turns what might have been a modestly successful psychological thriller into a messily failed art film."
 Kevin Thomas's review in the Los Angeles Times led with "Zero Doesn't Add Up as a Thriller", adding "Nothing...makes much sense right from the start.
 Unfortunately, the long-winded Apartment Zero is awkward to the point of ludicrousness."